Information for prospective international students during coronavirus (COVID-19) pandemic

 - Cardiff Business School

 - School of Computer Science and Informatics

 - MSc Data Science and Analytics

-Applicants who are deferring their place to September 2021 for the majority of other postgraduate taught programmes* will be required to pay their deposit by 31 July 2021.
+Applicants who deferred their place to September 2021 for the majority of other postgraduate taught programmes will be required to pay their deposit by 31 July 2021.

 There are a small number of programmes with earlier deposit deadlines.
 Please check your deferral offer letter for confirmation of deposit deadlines and amounts.

 Coming to the UK and preparing to arrive on campus

 Find out how we’re ensuring a safe and enjoyable campus experience for 2021/22.
 Check our guidance and advice on how to prepare for your studies and new life in Cardiff.

 The UK Council for International Student Affairs has a list of answers to some commonly-asked questions on visas, quarantine requirements (red, amber and green lists) and travel to the UK.

 This information is updated on a regular basis: UKCISA - international student advice and guidance - Coronavirus (Covid-19): info for international students